INTERSECT-training/packaging/_episodes/07-checks.md

 - "Run tests and static checks on your codebase."
 ---

+In this episode we'll give an introduction to setting up your project for
+- tests with `pytest`, and
-This is intended to be a very light introduction to testing and static checks (also known as linters, formatters, and type checkers), focused on setting them up, not on how you write good tests, etc.
+- static checks (also known as linters, formatters, and type checkers).

 ## Testing